 Discover the highlights of Kotor Montenegro.
 On this list you'll find must-sees mingled with authentic experiences that will bring Kotor's magic to life!

-If you've only got a short time to spend in Kotor, it's important you know what you want to see in advance.
+If you've only got a short time to spend in Kotor, it helps to know what you want to see in advance.

 There's a free map you can get at the information kiosk in front of the Sea Gate, but there are 60 sites listed on it and not all of them are worth seeing.

 This list of the highlights of Kotor will help you prioritise what to see and make the most of the time you have is this gorgeous little town.